Ketsuppimakkara/Systeemiohjelmointi-Projekti-2/README.md

 # Operating systems and system programming course work - Kernel hacking

-This is a collection of custom implementations of basic Unix utilities.
+This is a collection of custom implementations of basic Unix utilities created in c.
 Includes cat, grep, zip and unzip

-** My-cat
+**My-cat**
 My-cat is a simple program that simply prints out the contents of a file.
 It is given one or more filenames as parameters.
 My-cat will print out the contents of each file, with nothing separating the files in the output.
 Redirecting the output to a file using the ‘>’ character works as well, for example “./my-cat file1 file2>output”.

-** My-grep
+**My-grep**
 My-grep is given a search term and zero or more files as arguments.
 My-grep will then search for the term in the contents of the files, and print out all matching lines.
 If multiple matches are found on the same line, the line gets printed out for each match.
 If no files are given, stdin will be searched